 The Foundation is exposed to currency risk with respect to its investments denominated in foreign currencies, including the underlying investments of its pooled funds denominated in foreign currencies, because the fair value and future cash flows will fluctuate due to the changes in the relative value of foreign currencies against the Canadian dollar.
-The Foundation mitigates this risk by monitoring the performance of the individual investments and by ensuring compliance by the investment manager with the set investment policies of the Foundation.
+The Foundation mitigates this risk with various strategies such as ensuring foreign securities exceed no more than 50% of the total market value of the endowment equity portfolio and no one security shall represent more than 10% of the equity portfolio.